 Olive oil is a product of agriculture that, just like many other products given to us by nature, is graded into quality categories.
 The grades are defined by the International Olive Council.

 Extra virgin olive oil is a grade of olive oil, in fact it is the highest quality grade of olive oil.
 Kind of like a perfect D color diamond!
 To be classified as extra virgin, olive oil must have certain characteristics.
-In some countries (but not in all) these characteristics are defined by law.
-It is a legal requirement in these countries to not mis-label the olive oil.
+In some countries (but not in all) these characteristics are defined by law and it is a legal requirement to not mis-label the olive oil.
 The claims made on the label must be reflected in the chemical analysis of the olive oil, performed by a recognised laboratory.

 To be graded as extra-virgin, by law olive oil must: